Perfect Velvet: Reception

-Perfect Velvet received acclaim from music critics.
+Perfect Velvet received critical acclaim from music critics.
 The release of the album was also seen as the group's softer, more mature and sophisticated "velvet" side finally being accepted by the public.
-Seon Mi-kyung of Osen considered the transition from their last song, "Red Flavor", to their "velvet" concept a bold move, especially when they had just gained notable success and recognition for it, but commented that it is noteworthy the group chose to change their identity and color to showcase their growth as artists.
-In their review of the album, Kookmin Ilbo complimented the songs on the album as "colorful and solid".
-After shedding light on how the distinction between the group's "red" and "velvet" tracks are not as simple as being "dance" vs. "ballad", they claimed that Red Velvet's music is like a signal that people can now "do this kind of music".
-They also noted that visually, it references mysterious images of classic B-grade movies reminiscent of retro music in the UK.
-South Korean online magazine Weiv chose Perfect Velvet as their pick for the best domestic album of the year and was the only album by an idol group to be included on the list.
+Seon Mi-kyung of Osen considered the transition from their last song, "Red Flavor", to their "velvet" concept a bold move but felt that it showcased the group's growth as artists.
+Kukmin Ilbo complimented the songs on the album as "colorful and solid", and noted its visual references to classic B-grade movies.
+Weiv chose Perfect Velvet as their pick for the best domestic album of the year and was the only album by an idol group to be included on the list.

-Kim Sang-hwa of Oh My Star called Red Velvet "a force other groups could not begin to imagine" particularly because of how all five members of the group reached new peaks vocal-wise.
-He also spoke of their musical experimentation and "future-oriented sound", asserting that it is their strongest ever.
-He then concluded that the album is one of the most outstanding domestic music records released in the year.
+Kim Sang-hwa of Oh My Star praised Red Velvet's vocal performance and "future-oriented sound", and stated that the album is one of the most outstanding domestic music records released in the year.
 Writing for OhmyNews, Oh Joon-young discussed the prejudice that idols are not considered artists and how Red Velvet pushed the boundaries of what idol music should be with their diverse musical inspirations and styles, thus gaining the public's respect.